wks/homepage-source/blog/_posts/2022-05-16-fifteen-years-transitiveclosure.md

 We later removed `TraceLocal` and introduced the work packet system.

-The work packet system presents each unit of work as a "packet" that can be scheduled on any GC worker thread.
+The work packet system represents each unit of work as a "packet" that can be scheduled on any GC worker thread.
 The `TraceLocal` class was replaced by two work packets: